YORK City manager Martin Foyle celebrated his side’s first clean sheet in ten league games after Saturday’s 1-0 home victory over Ebbsfleet.

 The Minstermen’s defence had shipped seven goals in their previous three fixtures and Foyle praised an improved performance from his back four against the second-bottom Kent club.

 He said: “Ebbsfleet caused us some problems at times, but it’s nice to get back to a clean sheet.
-The back four worked hard together and Chris Carruthers gave some great protection in front of them as well.
+The back four worked hard together and Chris Carruthers gave some great protection in front of them

 “They threw their big centre-back forward late on and you have to defend well when that happens.

 “There were a few nervy problems, but nothing major.”